franik7/RegWave-Description/README.md

 - Parsing failures → article is skipped (no partial data stored)
 - HuggingFace embedding failure → article is skipped; no partial records stored
 - Empty digest → no email sent (zero-match guard in Format Email node)
+- Share request with invalid email / no articles → rejected by the `share.js` function before reaching n8n

 A global error workflow ensures no silent failures.